jonasbn/SublimeText-Perl-Test-More/README.md

 # License

-The package is licensed under the  Artistic License 2.0 and pull-requests are most welcome.
+The package is licensed under the  Artistic License 2.0 and pull-requests are most welcome, please see [the contribution guidelines](CONTRIBUTING.md).

 jonasbn, Copenhagen/Denmark